 - Temperature: 18°C

-We got to Uppington at about 13.30 and decided that we would find accommodation for the night before heading off to Augrabies Falls, because once we were done there we would still have enough time and sufficient day light to make it back to Uppington which would make our journey on Day 2 just that bit shorter.
-After finding a simple B&B, offloaded our clothing etc, we then headed off to Augrabies.
+We got to Uppington at about 13.30 and decided that we would find accommodation for the night before heading off to Augrabies Falls because once we were done there we would still have enough time and sufficient daylight to make it back to Uppington which would make our journey on Day 2 just that bit shorter.
+After finding a simple B&B, offloading our clothing etc, we then headed off to Augrabies.

 Khi Solar One Project

 Just outside of Uppington we passed the Khi Solar One Project.
 If you haven’t heard about this amazing feat of human engineering, you really need to look it up.
 It’s basically a mirror farm, where hundreds of mirrors reflect the sun’s rays at a tower which collects the heat reflected from the mirrors and converts it into energy … solar power!

 Please excuse my horrible photo, but I was in absolute awe of what I could see from the road!
 The light emanating from the tower, thousands of meters away was impressive!
 Such an awesome learning and teaching moment for us.
 I’m sure the girls won’t remember the name or any of the stats I threw at them as we drove past, but they will remember the light they saw.
 Africa could definitely do with more of these projects!
 Lots more!